Kazuo Yamazaki

 Kazuo Yamazaki (山崎一夫, Yamazaki Kazuo) is a Japanese retired professional wrestler, wrestling instructor and commentator who is known for his work in New Japan Pro-Wrestling (NJPW), and shoot-style promotions Universal Wrestling Federation (UWF) and UWF International (UWFi).
-He currently works as a commentator for New Japan Pro-Wrestling (NJPW).
+He is signed as a commentator for New Japan Pro-Wrestling (NJPW).

 Professional wrestling career

 New Japan Pro-Wrestling (1982–1984)

 An amateur wrestler and high school judoka in his youth, Yamazaki's professional wrestling career began in May 1982 in New Japan Pro-Wrestling.
 He wrestled his debut match on May 6 against Kuroneko.
-During this time, he was also a student of Satoru Sayama, better known as Tiger Mask, who trained Yamazaki in shoot wrestling and kickboxing.
+During this time, he was also a student of Satoru Sayama, better known as Tiger Mask, who trained Yamazaki extensively in shoot wrestling and kickboxing.
+He also trained under NJPW's head submission grappling instructor Yoshiaki Fujiwara.
 Whenever Kuniaki Kobayashi stripped Sayama of his mask, Yamazaki was always the first to help remask him.

 Universal Wrestling Federation (1984–1985)

 In 1984, Yamazaki joined the shoot style promotion Japanese UWF, an early precursor to modern mixed martial arts.
 However, differences between his mentor Satoru Sayama and Akira Maeda over direction caused the promotion to fail.